ncatlab/nlab-content/pages/7/1/0/0/17/content.md

 3. You will be sent to a page where you can upload the image.

+4. After uploading the image, you will need to make some edit to the page to refresh it.
+After this, the picture should appear on the page.

-Once uploaded, the picture should appear on the page.
-However, the `:pic` functionality does not allow much configuration.
-Instead, once it is uploaded one can replace it by an `imagefromfile` block, such as the following.
+The `:pic` functionality does not allow much configuration.Once it is uploaded, one can replace it by an `imagefromfile` block, such as the following.

 <nowiki>
         \begin{imagefromfile}